yitzchak/nontrivial-gray-streams/README.md

 same.
 Class [FUNDAMENTAL-CHARACTER-STREAM][] provides a default method which returns CHARACTER.

+## PATHNAME

-PATHNAME and TRUENAME are also permitted to be implemented as generic functions.
-There is no default method since these are not valid for all streams.
+PATHNAME is also permitted to be implemented as generic functions.
+There is no default method since it is not valid for all streams.
 If PATHNAME is made generic then the feature `:gray-streams-pathname` will be present.

+## TRUENAME

+TRUENAME is also permitted to be implemented as generic functions.
+There is no default method since it is not valid for all streams.
 If TRUENAME is made generic then the feature `:gray-streams-truename` will be present.

 # Optional Predicates